-The Luther Academy attempts to cover the cost of its publications through sales and memberships.
+Luther Academy attempts to cover the cost of its publications through sales and memberships.
 However, we seek contributions to support our work overseas which could not take place without the generous gifts of donors.
-Presently the Luther Academy is providing theological conferences on an annual basis for pastors in West Africa, Uganda, India, Indonesia and South America.
-Since the pastors in these countries are unable to support the cost of transportation to the conferences we conduct or board and room while at the conferences, the Luther Academy bears the cost for their expenses.
+Presently Luther Academy is providing theological conferences on an annual basis for pastors in West Africa, Uganda, India, Indonesia and South America.
+Since the pastors in these countries are unable to support the cost of transportation to the conferences we conduct, niether are they able to afford the cost of room and board while at the conferences, Luther Academy bears the cost for their expenses.
 We are convinced that the teaching we do is one of the most effective ways of doing mission work for the church today.
 If you wish to support the proclamation of the pure Gospel and the Lutheran confession, consider donating to the support of our work overseas.

-Indonesia The Luther Academy began work in Indonesia in June 2009, God willing.
-Lutheran pastors from twelve church bodies will be invited.
+Indonesia Luther Academy began work in Indonesia in June 2009.
+Lutheran pastors from twelve church bodies were invited.
 Most of these churches were founded by missionaries embracing both the Reformed and the Lutheran Confession.
 Today in Indonesia some of the church leaders are expressing a desire to be truly Lutheran.
 About 75 pastors attended the theological conference conducted by the LutherAcademy in North Sumatra.
 Indonesia is the most Muslim country in the world in terms of numbers.
 The need for the pure Gospel is nowhere more evident.
 Dr. Bonar Lumbantobing, professor at one of the theological seminaries, assists in the organization of this conference.
-Gifts made to support the conference will be matched by Glory of Christ Lutheran Church in Maple Grove, Minnesota.
+Gifts made to support the conference were matched by Glory of Christ Lutheran Church in Maple Grove, Minnesota.

 Uganda In 2008 fourteen men from Uganda were studying theology at Lutheran Theological Seminary in Pretoria, South Africa and were students of Pastor Daniel Preus who was teaching there.
 Three of these men have been ordained and are serving congregations in Uganda.
 The rest will graduate and be ordained within the next three years.
 Now the Lutheran Church Mission Uganda, a very young church, has five pastors.
 Soon they will have quite a few more.
 As this young church grows, it is critical that the pastors remain on a solid theological foundation.
-In order to assist them, the Luther Academy conducted its first annual theological conference in Uganda in December, 2009.
+In order to assist them, Luther Academy conducted its first annual theological conference in Uganda in December, 2009.
 The topic was Church Fellowship.
-Next year’s topic will be Preaching Law and Gospel.
+The next topic in 2010 was Preaching Law and Gospel.
 With God’s blessing the future of the Lutheran Church Mission Uganda will be bright.

-Central America In October of this year the Luther Academy will begin work in Central America.
-We will be inviting pastors from a number of Central American and Carribean countries to attend a theological conference in Antigua, Guatemala from October 4-7.
-The instructor of this conference will be Rev. Sergio Fritzler, the president of Seminario Concordia in Buenos Aires, Argentina.
-Dr. Fritzler will be teaching on the topic of The Office of the Holy Ministry.
-This conference is made possible by a generous gift that will provide half the cost of the conference for the next three years.
+Central America In 2011 Luther Academy began work in Central America.
+We invited pastors from a number of Central American and Carribean countries to attend a theological conference in Antigua, Guatemala from October 4-7.
+The instructor of this conference was Rev. Sergio Fritzler, the president of Seminario Concordia in Buenos Aires, Argentina.
+Dr. Fritzler taught on the topic of The Office of the Holy Ministry.
+This conference was made possible by a generous gift that provided half the cost of the conference for the next three years.

 6600 North Clinton St